 Is learning Latin really key to learning other languages?

-With Duolingo recently adding Latin to its list of languages to learn, and pockets of Latin enthusiasts all over the world, could it be that this ancient language is about to experience a revival?
-Well, probably not.
-Though Latin is behind so many of the languages we speak today.
-So is it fair to assume that learning Latin is key to learning other languages?
+Since Duolingo added Latin to its list of languages to learn, many have wondered if this ancient language could be about to experience a revival.
+Well, the answer is that it is probably not.
+Yet, Latin is behind so many of the languages we speak today.
+So, is it fair to assume that learning Latin is key to learning other languages?
 Let’s take a look!

 What is Latin?